Self-advocacy

 ‘Bigger Voices’: Women's and Men’s Speaking Up Groups

-We have a speaking up group for women and a speaking up group for men.
-The groups were set up because people involved in Lewisham Speaking Up wanted them.
+The speaking up group for women and speaking up group for men were set up because people involved in Lewisham Speaking Up wanted them.
 There are some things that people can only speak about freely and confidently if they are in their own gender group, e.g. things about sex or things about the body.
 Sometimes, there are things that women want to talk about with women and men want to talk about with other men.
-The people who come are in charge of how their group operates: sometimes they have their group on Zoom; sometimes they meet at The Leemore Centre, sometimes they go out together.
+The people who come are in charge of how their group operates: sometimes they have their group on Zoom; sometimes they meet at the Leemore Centre; and sometimes they go out together.

 Campaigning